ymoondhra/Small-Personal-Projects/README.md

 * JavaScript (global variables, .setTimeout(), setInterval(), clearInterval(), switch functions) <br />
 * CSS (flexbox, @media, hover, transform) <br />
 * HTML5 (form, onclick functions)

-## Bool (Front-End) ##
-Bool is a mobile application which helps you plan and organize any sized event with any number of friends.
-This project demonstrates the front-end for the first few screens for the application.